Airshiphacker/OSM-Australia/OSM-Tile-Server-Guide.md

 # OpenStreetMap Tile Server Deployment Guide

-This guide outlines a refined process for deploying an OpenStreetMap (OSM) tile server on a clean Ubuntu system using Docker.
-Follow each section carefully for a reliable and maintainable installation.
+This guide provides a refined, step-by-step process for deploying an OpenStreetMap (OSM) tile server on Ubuntu using Docker.
+References to all major tools, data sources, and styles are included to ensure transparency and ease of support.

 ---

 ## 1. Prepare Your VM

-- **Recommended:** Ubuntu 20.04 or newer, freshly installed.
+- **Recommended OS:** Ubuntu 20.04 or newer, freshly installed.
 - **Update and install dependencies:**
   ```bash
   sudo apt update && sudo apt upgrade -y